Board of Trustees

 Tom Elliott is the former President/CEO of Applied Science Associates (ASA) – a multi-faceted organization involving behavioral science, ergonomics, personnel management, software development, printing, and training for government and industrial organizations.
 When Tom began at ASA, there were only three employees; upon his retirement, there were over 150.

 Tom is a graduate of Alma College with a degree in biology.
 He served in the United States Army, and earned his master’s degree at Michigan State University.
 Throughout his career, Tom has remained an active member of his community, serving as president of the Butler County Library Board in Pennsylvania; a member of the Butler City Library Board; and a member of the Butler County Community College faculty.
 At Plymouth Harbor, he has served on the Health and Wellness Committee.
-Tom and his wife, Sue, are third generation residents of Plymouth Harbor, and Tom is the current President of the Residents Association.
+Tom and his wife, Sue, are third generation residents of Plymouth Harbor, and Tom is the Immediate Past President of the Residents Association.

 Alan B. Grindal, M.D.